-The warm response AWARE for All has received from the Atlanta community has been encouraging and convinces us even more of the important need this program fills.
-With the assistance of our valued community partners, e-brochures were distributed, flyers were shared, and announcements and articles were included in newsletters and on websites throughout the region.
+The warm response this program has received from the Birmingham community has been encouraging and convinces us even more of the important need this program fills.
+With the assistance of our valued community partners, brochures were distributed, flyers were shared, and announcements and articles were included in newsletters and on websites throughout the region.